 References are also a part of the application process.
-Department of Family and Protective Services employees will contact your closest family and friends to verify your lifestyle, income and habits are conducive to providing a satisfactory lifestyle for a child.
+Department of Family and Protective Services employees will contact your closest family and friends to verify your lifestyle, income, and habits are conducive to providing a satisfactory lifestyle for a child.

 Home Study conducted by the Department of Family and Protective Services

-Attend training that is held by DFPS employees
+Attend training that DFPS employees hold

 The costs associated with adopting a baby in Texas

-If you can know what to expect and not be caught off guard about this aspect of adoption you will be better off and can enter the process with a great deal of confidence.
+If you can know what to expect and not be caught off guard about this aspect of adoption, you will be better off and can enter the process with a great deal of confidence.